ropensci-archive/cleanEHR/paper/paper.md

 ---

 # Summary

-cleanEHR [@cleanEHR] is a data cleaning and wrangling platform which works with the Critical Care Health Informatics Collaborative database.
-It collects and gathers high resolution longitudinal patient record from critical care units at Cambridge, Guys/Kings/St Thomas', Imperial, Oxford, UCL Hospitals.
+cleanEHR [@cleanEHR] is a data cleaning and wrangling platform which works with the Critical Care Health Informatics Collaborative (CCHIC) database.
+CCHIC collects and gathers high resolution longitudinal patient record from critical care units at Cambridge, Guys/Kings/St Thomas', Imperial, Oxford, UCL Hospitals.

 The purpose of cleanEHR is to enable researchers to answer clinical questions that are important to patients. cleanEHR is created to address various data